Welcome, please join us...

 Who we are

-The Greater Burgess Community Association has earned a reputation as a respected and responsible organization, representing the neighborhoods and residents of Burgess by engaging in a wide range of issues such as current and long range planning; road improvements, storm water drainage and public safety.
-By interfacing directly with local and state officials, we become a voice for area residents and businesses.
-We have been designated by the IRS as a 501(c)( 3) organization effective May 1, 2019
+The Greater Burgess Community Association (GBCA,) established in 1998, has earned a reputation as a respected and responsible organization, representing the residents, neighborhoods and businesses of Burgess by engaging in a wide range of issues such as current and long range planning; road improvements, storm water drainage and public safety.
+By interfacing directly with local and state officials, the GBCA is a voice for Burgess area residents and businesses.

-We hold quarterly meetings, open to the public, to provide information exchange between residents, officials and others on a variety of community topics.
-A quarterly newsletter is published.
-Regular emails to our members provide updates from county officials and others on a range of issues.
+The GBCA holds quarterly meetings, open to the public, to provide an information exchange between Burgess residents/businesses and Horry County/South Carolina state officials on a variety of community topics and local experts on topics of interest to our membership.
+Regular emails to our members provide timely updates from county officials and others on a range of issues.

 Where We Are